The bFan®

 Bedroom temperature, airflow, and sleep comfort with diabetes

 Comfort is not a small issue.
-Poor sleep worsens mood, focus, appetite control, insulin sensitivity, and quality of life.
+Poor sleep and sleep disturbances worsen mood, focus, appetite control, insulin sensitivity, and quality of life.
 If you are dealing with night sweats, a hot room can turn one bad night into a string of bad nights.

 Most sleep specialists suggest keeping the bedroom cool, around 60°F to 67°F. That range tends to support the normal drop in core body temperature that helps you fall asleep and stay asleep.
 If you sleep hot, a bed fan can make that cool room air work better by moving it under the covers where heat gets trapped.
 Many people using a Bedfan can raise the room temperature by about 5°F and still feel cool enough for deeper sleep, which can trim air conditioning costs without giving up comfort.